Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/01_concepts.md

 A "stream" is an evolving structure with the following properties:
 - Publishing: A single value can be published to a stream at a given time, and becomes part of the "stream cell" of that block.
+- Consistency: Each stream has a monotonically increasing "sequence number", starting from 1.
+This enables stream cell relationship consistency checking.
 - Batching: in order to preserve all publications to a stream, if there are more than one publication per block they are captured in order within that block's stream cell.
 - History: the stream cell can be queried as of a particular block.
 Each cell contains the position of to the prior value, namely information to query the